 8) An Email List

 Another great way to interact with your customers and client base is to build an email list.
 Start out small, and offer incentives for people to join your list.
 Give a sneak peek of the exclusive content that email subscribers will have access to.
 Let customers know that signing up for regular emails will ensure that they’ll receive member-only discounts and offers, and to be the first to know about new company happenings.
 Send regular email blasts to those on your list, with useful information and/or offers.
 Keep them fun and interesting to avoid the ever-dreaded unsubscribe button!

 9) A Professional Network

 Networking is one of the most vital steps to starting a business.
 Establishing a solid network of industry experts, even before your business takes off, will give you the competitive edge you need.
 This may sound difficult, but there are many networking opportunities available to new entrepreneurs both digitally and locally.

 Your local Chamber of Commerce likely hosts regular networking events.
 State business associations hold connectivity seminars for young professionals, seasoned industry leaders, and everyone in between.
 Some even offer free registration.
 Bring a stack of business cards, iron your favorite threads, and get your name out there!

 In reference to online networking, social media proves to be very effective.
 It is easy to keep in touch with those you meet in person through their social media accounts, as well as via email.
 Industry leaders love to tweet, and quoting them in your published content is a great way to be recognized and receive a response.
-Remember the importance of building and maintaining relationships with customers and those you’ve worked with in the past.
-In this digital age, the easiest way to do this online.
+Remember the importance of building and maintaining relationships with customers and those you’ve worked within the past.
+In this digital age, the easiest way to do this is online.
 You may be surprised by how powerful a simple holiday email or a comment on a social media post can be, and how these simple actions can grow your digital network.